Intervention/docs/validation/v4/introduction/index.md

 ## Missing Laravel Validation Rules
 Enhance Laravel's validation system seamlessly with Intervention Validation, offering 30+ additional validation rules like IBAN, ISBN, postal codes, credit card checks and more.

+- Over 30 additional validations rules for Laravel's validator
+- Including error messages in 11 different languages
 - All rules implement the `Illuminate\Contracts\Validation\ValidationRule` interface
 - Use the additional rules in combination with Laravel's own rules

 ### Installation

-You can install this package quick and easy with Composer.
+You can install this package quickly and easily with Composer.

-Require the package via Composer:

 ```bash
 composer require intervention/validation